What the IPCC Report Means for the Financial Services Industry

 Heatwaves so intense they only occur once every 50 years will now likely occur five times within the same time span.
 At a much-dreaded 2°C of warming, they are predicted to occur nearly 14 times within 50 years with a higher intensity.

-This is not to mention the increased severity and frequency of droughts and heavy rainfall events that are also now new features of our global climate.
+This is not to mention the increased severity and frequency of droughts and heavy rainfall events that are also now new features of our global climate according to the IPCC Report.

 Dealing with these natural disasters is also becoming tremendously expensive.
 Between 2010-2019, natural disasters racked up an incredible $2.98 trillion in damages, making the decade the costliest on record.
 This is bad news for finance and insurance industry.